AHTC appeal: Lawyers grilled by apex court

 Lawyers for AHTC and Sengkang Town Council (SKTC) argued that doing so would have given them time to call a proper tender.

-Ms Martina Chin, who represented SKTC, said it would have been in the best interests of residents, considering FMSS had no experience running a constituency of that size.
+Ms Marina Chin, who represented SKTC, said it would have been in the best interests of residents, considering FMSS had no experience running a constituency of that size.

 She added that e-mail exchanges show that the WP MPs had planned the appointment of FMSS as a fait accompli way before CPG had intimated it planned to exit.